Frida Kahlo – 1907 – 1954

-Frida’s paintings are mostly small paintings so she could paint them in bed while lying down.
+Frida’s paintings are mostly small so that she could paint them in bed while lying down.
 Because she was confined to bed and couldn’t go outside, everything she painted was from her memory.

-Her paintings have an extreme level of honesty, in her self portraits, she paints her slight moustache and her bushy eyebrows as is.
+Her paintings have an extreme level of honesty, in her self-portraits, she paints her slight mustache and her bushy eyebrows as is.
 Normally people would omit such details for the sake of aesthetics.

 Frida’s dream to become a doctor was shattered.
 Her family had to mortgage their house to pay for all Frida’s operations and medical assistance.